bytemare/secure_socket/NOTES.md

 0) When not cleanly shut down, the logging thread/process continues and holds the lock on the log file, furthers attemps to open are blocked. lslocks CL helps identifying.

-1) add mode to be completely silent and not print to stdout
 2) add mode to log everything to stdout
-3) if logging is off, don't launch a logging thread, don't allocate stuff etc.
 4) separate logging macros from code for thread with mq, to enable genericity
 5) Add a parameter for log file size, to keep log files at a maximum size, and then log into different file with timestamp
 6) Compress old log files